UBC-MDS/DSCI524_group_22/README.md

 ## Usage

-We can use this package to find the optimized intercept and coefficients vector of linear regression.
-In the following example, we generate a simulated data set with feature matrix and response first.
+Use this package to find the optimized intercept and coefficients vector of linear regression.
+In the following example, we generate a simulated data set with a feature matrix and response first.
 By the coordinate descent algorithm, we obtain the optimized intercept and coefficients.
 Finally, we visualize both the simulated data and fitted line in one figure.

 Example usage: